lahg1103/aashe-mockup/README.md

 # aashe-mockup
-A mockup for UTRGV's office for sustainability AASHE stars rating page redesign.
+✨ A mockup for UTRGV's office for sustainability AASHE stars rating page redesign 🌿 different iterations are on different branches.
+🚀 developed and designed by Leslie A. Hurtado and Marilu A. Martinez